 Fees are payable by all students studying for a degree, diploma or certificate at the University.
 For most programmes of study, fee rates are dependent on your country of nationality and residence as well as the level of your previous study.

-Please note: when searching for fees for up to and including the 2018/19 academic year, the figures in the table below only refer to the tuition fee payable (a college fee was payable separately).
-From 2019/20 the figures in the table refer to course fees payable (which includes college fees).
+Please note: when searching for fees for up to and including the 2018/19 academic year, the figures in the table below only refer to the University tuition fee payable (previously a college fee was payable separately).
+From 2019/20 the figures in the table refer to the new course fees payable from that time.

 Implications of the UK exit from the European Union.